 Lack of access to proper psychiatric care in the United States is a major challenge for our healthcare system.
 However, virtual solutions like telepsychiatry make getting psychiatric care more accessible, effective, and patient-centered.

 The benefits of telepsychiatry for patients are significant.
-In fact, in a study by the American Medical Association, 79% of patients were very satisfied with the care received during their last telehealth visit.
+In fact, a study by the American Medical Association demonstrated 79% patient satisfaction with telehealth.
 For patients, telepsychiatry opens up access, facilitates shorter wait times, and cuts out the commute to the doctor’s office.

 While these benefits are essential, let’s take a closer look at all the ways telepsychiatry boosts patient satisfaction.